rdflab/www-icg/src/data/faculty/katia-basso.md

 id: "katia-basso"
 ---

-Longer text.
-Katia Basso studies the process of differentiation of germinal center B cells and the mechanisms of malignant transformation leading to lymphomagenesis.
-Her interest is in dissecting the transcriptional networks that drive the normal B cell differentiation and are hijacked in lymphomas.
-Her research informs on lymphoma features that impact diagnostics and therapeutics.
+Katia Basso received her PhD from the University of Padova (Italy) with a focus on molecular genetics applied to the study of pediatric lymphomas.
+She joined Columbia University in 2000 to complete her post-doctoral training.
+She then joined the Faculty of ICG at Columbia University where she is continuing her research activity.